redpanda-data/connect/website/docs/components/inputs/amqp_1.md

      lib/input/amqp_1.go
 -->

-BETA: This input is currently in a BETA stage and is therefore subject to breaking configuration changes outside of major version releases.
+BETA: This component is experimental and therefore subject to change outside of major version releases.

 Reads messages from an AMQP (1.0) server.